-Thymic carcinomas are rare aggressive tumors that often metastasize to regional lymph nodes and extrathoracic sites; thus, they have a worse prognosis than thymomas.
-5,8,11,12,16,78,79,155-157 Survival rates for thymic carcinomas vary depending on stage (stages 1-2: 91%; stages 3-4: 31%) and resectability (including completeness of resection).
-10 These tumors can be distinguished from thymomas because of their malignant histologic features and their different immunohistochemical and genetic features.^{2,15,74} They are predominantly squamous cell carcinomas and undifferentiated carcinomas.
+Thymic carcinomas are rare aggressive tumors that often metastasize to regional lymph nodes and extrathoracic sites; thus, they have a worse prognosis than thymomas.5,8,11,12,16,78,79,155-157 Survival rates for thymic carcinomas vary depending on stage (stages 1-2: 91%; stages 3-4: 31%) and resectability (including completeness of resection).
+These tumors can be distinguished from thymomas because of their malignant histologic features and their different immunohistochemical and genetic features.
+They are predominantly squamous cell carcinomas and undifferentiated carcinomas.
 However, thymic carcinomas should be differentiated from primary lung malignancies that metastasize to the thymus and have a similar histologic appearance.
-153,158 Thymic carcinomas often cause pericardial and pleural effusions.
-The Masaoka staging system and the AJCC TNM staging system can also be used to stage thymic carcinomas (see Tables 1 and 2 in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
-56,159,160 paraneoplastic syndromes, including myasthenia gravis, are very rare in patients with thymic carcinoma.111 If myasthenia gravis is diagnosed, then the diagnosis of thymic carcinoma should be reassessed; the patient may actually have thymoma.10 In contrast to thymomas (which mainly occur in adults), thymic carcinomas occur over a wide age range including adolescents when assessed in a single-institution Western population; they predominantly occur in Caucasian individuals.10
+Thymic carcinomas often cause pericardial and pleural effusions.
+The Masaoka staging system and the AJCC TNM staging system can also be used to stage thymic carcinomas (see Tables 1 and 2 in the NCCN Guidelines for Thymomas and Thymic Carcinomas).56,159,160

+It is important to note that thymic carcinomas are associated with a different clinical course from thymomas.
+Unlike thymomas, paraneoplastic syndromes, including myasthenia gravis, are very rare in patients with thymic carcinoma.
+If myasthenia gravis is diagnosed, then the diagnosis of thymic carcinoma should be reassessed; the patient may actually have thymoma.
+In contrast to thymomas (which mainly occur in adults), thymic carcinomas occur over a wide age range including adolescents when assessed in a single-institution Western population; they predominantly occur in Caucasian individuals.